quickgrid/paper-implementations/pytorch/vision_transformer/README.md

 By providing `checkpoint_path` it will resume training from last point.
 Seems to produce acceptable result within a few epochs without pretraining.

+Each folder must have same amount of images as `accuracy` is used to measure the correct match amount.

 ### Data Format

 In sample gif below, `true` labels for the classes are `[car, cat, person] = [0, 1, 2]`.
 Directory structure for running code should be,